 Millions of powerful teaching and learning tools are available to everyone for free online, wherever they may be: primary sources from the digital collections of the Library of Congress.
 By their very nature, primary sources, these raw materials of history, encourage exploration and stimulate critical thinking and analysis.
-(By the way, if you’re just getting started with primary sources, the Library’s Free to Use and Reuse area is a great place to find some amazing items.)
+(By the way, if you’re just getting started with primary sources, the Library’s Free to Use and Reuse sets are a great place to find some amazing items.)

 This post will focus on strategies and tools for analyzing primary sources, using highlights from past blog posts.
 (Stop by our previous blog post in this series, Core Strategies for Working with Primary Sources: The Basics for a quick introduction.)

 The Library’s set of Teacher’s Guides and Analysis Tools was designed to support teachers and learners as they investigate primary sources.
-A commenter on a previous post notes that “the analysis tool helps focus their [students] observation skills, enhances their analysis, and promotes their inquiry.”
+A commenter on a previous post notes that “the analysis tool helps focus their [students’] observation skills, enhances their analysis, and promotes their inquiry.”

 In analyzing primary sources, students move between four distinct phases.
 The process isn’t linear–students can go back and forth between concrete observations and facts to questioning and making inferences about the materials.
 The Library’s Primary Source Analysis Tool: Helping K-12 Students Start Analyzing Primary Sources offers concrete tips from a teacher about teaching with the primary source analysis tool, and Selecting Questions to Increase Student Engagement explores format-specific teacher’s guides.